markfink/markfink-site/_posts/2019-01-12-n76e003-firmware-nu-link.md

 {% endhighlight %}

-The rest of the code is a quick & dirty port of Nuvotons sample for Keil.
-So far I ported only the parts I needed for the blink sample.
-[Here you can find this hack including Makefile.](https://github.com/finklabs/n76/tree/master/blink_first_draft).
+The rest of the code is my quick & dirty port of Nuvoton's sample for Keil.
+So far I ported only the parts I needed for this blink sample.
+[Here you can find this hack including Makefile](https://github.com/finklabs/n76/tree/master/blink_first_draft).

 ![Using the NuMicro software to flash the firmware](/media/n76_numicro_flash/numicro_falsh_N76E003.png)